bunq/doc/DESCRIPTION.md

 Once a bunq user has confirmed they want to connect their account via your application, you can initiate the authorization flow.
 0. Open a session on the bunq server.
 1. Initiate an authorization request.
-If your identity is validated, we will send you a confirmation upon its creation.
+If your identity is validated, we send you a confirmation upon its creation.
 Pass the following parameters with the request:
 	- *response_type*
 	- *client_id* (here *response_type=code&client_id*)
 	- *redirect_uri
 	- *state
-2. If the bunq user confirms their will to let your application connect to their account, we will return you a Code.
+2. If the bunq user confirms their will to let your application connect to their account, we return you a Code.
 3. Exchange the *Code* for an *Access Token*.
 Make a `POST` call to `https://api.oauth.bunq.com/v1/token` passing the following parameters:
 	- *code (at this stage, grant_type=authorization_code&code)*
 	- *redirect_uri*
 	- *client_id*
 	- *client_secret*
 4. We return the *Access Token*.
 Use it every time you interact with the bunq user’s account.
+You can use it to start a session to interact with the monetary accounts the user allows you to access.

 ![bunq_AISP](https://static.bunq.com/assets/doc/20190313_AISP_flow.jpg)

-## <span id="topic-psd2-initiate-payments-as-a-pisp">Initiate payments as a PISP</span>
+## <span id="topic-psd2-initiate-payments-as-a-pisp">Make payments as a PISP</span>

 As a PISP, you are allowed to authenticate in a user’s account with the following permissions:
 1. read account information